thomhastings/bt5-scripts/README.md

 >    This script downloads and installs a .deb for
 >    Google's Chrome browser.
 I am still trying to
 >    include in the script modifying the binary so
->    that Google Chrome can be run as root
+>    that Google Chrome can be run as root. :-(

 ##### get-dropbox.sh
 >    This script downloads and begins the first run